 Let’s start off strong.
 Named after the Navy’s elite flight demonstration squadron, the Citizen Promaster Blue Angels Skyhawk A-T is a pilot watch that delivers in both look and functionality.

 It also boasts of the “Timekeeping Technology with Synchronized Time Adjustment,” which is available in 44 world cities.

-The yellow stitching accentuates the blue leather strap and stainless steel case, giving the watch both sophisticated and fun look (there is also a Blue Angel’s insignia that is replicated on the caseback).
+The yellow stitching accentuates the blue leather strap and stainless steel case, giving the watch both a sophisticated and fun look (there is also a Blue Angel’s insignia that is replicated on the caseback).

 One of the best things about this watch is that it does not need a battery.
 It can be charged by any light, thanks to the Eco-Drive technology.
 Other features include a digital backlight, a countdown timer, dual time, and a calendar.
-It’s also water resistant up to 200m, so you can take it with you to your water activities.
+It’s also water-resistant up to 200m, so you can take it with you to your water activities.

-You can also check out the Citizen Eco-Drive Promaster Nighthawk, if you’re looking for a more affordable model with the same functions.
+You can also check out the Citizen Eco-Drive Promaster Nighthawk if you’re looking for a more affordable model with the same functions.